Bazz-B/job-trend-analysis/README.md

 Display the proportion of different Industries using pie charts.
 Example: Use a PIE CHART to show the proportion of job skills.

--Heatmaps:

-Create a HEATMAP to visualize the correlation or relationships between multiple categorical variables.
-Example: Display a heatmap showing the correlation between different job skills.

 -Word Clouds:

 Generate WORDCLOUD to visually represent the most frequently occurring words in job skills.